-- ➤ LAN - This field displays the current information for the LAN, including the "MAC address", "IP address" and "Subnet Mask". - ➤ WAN 1~2 This field displays the parameters applied to the WAN ports of the router, including "MAC address", "IP address", "Subnet Mask", "Default Gateway" and so on.
+- ➤ LAN - This field displays the current information for the LAN, including the "MAC address", "IP address" and "Subnet Mask". - ➤ WAN This field displays the parameters applied to the WAN ports of the router, including "MAC address", "IP address", "Subnet Mask", "Default Gateway" and so on.
+The number of WAN ports can be configured on the "Network→WAN Number" page.
+Dual WAN ports mode is set by default.